ironicbadger/pms-wiki/docs/03-installation/manual-install-proxmox.md

 ```

 !!! info
-    During a sync SnapRAID will write a `.content` file to `/var/` and will therefore require write access to the this directory.
-Running via `sudo` or as `root` is a simple, reliable solution here.
+    During a sync, SnapRAID writes a `.content` file to `/var/` and needs write access to that directory.
+Running via `sudo` or as `root` is a simple and reliable solution.

-With cron, it is a good idea to be as explicit as possible when it comes to file paths.
+With cron, be explicit about file paths.
 Never rely on relative paths or the `PATH` variable.
-Perhaps you also noticed that there is a healthcheck configured at `hc-ping.com`.
+The example above also includes a healthcheck at `hc-ping.com`.

 #### Healthchecks.io

 [https://healthchecks.io/](https://healthchecks.io/) notifies you when your nightly backups, weekly reports, cron jobs and scheduled tasks don't run on time.

-It is self-hostable in a [container](https://hub.docker.com/r/linuxserver/healthchecks) but that depends on that local system being up - a cheap VPS might be a good idea for this purpose.
+It is self-hostable in a [container](https://hub.docker.com/r/linuxserver/healthchecks), but that depends on the local system being online.
+A cheap VPS can be a good fit for this purpose.

 ![healthchecks](../images/screenshots/healthchecks.png)

 ## Containers

-To run apps on top of the base OS, we'll be using [docker](../02-tech-stack/docker.md).
+To run apps on top of the base OS, use [docker](../02-tech-stack/docker.md).

 ### docker

-We are using Debian which means docker installation is straightforward via docker's [documentation](https://docs.docker.com/engine/install/ubuntu/).
-Or if you just want a simple one liner:
+Proxmox is based on Debian, which makes Docker installation straightforward.
+Follow Docker's [installation documentation](https://docs.docker.com/engine/install/debian/) or use this simple one-liner.

 ```
 curl -fsSL https://get.docker.com | sh